Flare576/sturdy-octo-tribble/README.md

 - type -- apl/self
 - skill_level
 - interest_level

-Note: this system doesn't include a shared-key solution (yet) to systematically prevent someone with DB access from seeing notes; I'm considering that post-mvp right now
 ```

+> Note: this system doesn't include a shared-key solution (yet) to systematically prevent someone
+> with DB access from seeing notes; I'm considering that post-mvp right now

 That covers the DB.
 The tool itself should consist of:

 - Welcome page
-  - Goal of tool (Define APL, explain problem of talent assignemnt, explain APL switching, explain
+  - Goal of tool (Define APL, explain problem of talent assignment, explain APL switching, explain
     always learning)
 - Login/My Profile - APL will also see "My Talent"
   - On my Profile I can see:
     - My "Tag Cloud" (circle graph described above)
       - Hovering over a tag brings up hover tip with relationships